opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/connectors/geojson.rst

 GeoJSON connector
 =================

-The GeoJSON connector is used for dataset which source is a GeoJSON file (.geojson).
+The GeoJSON File connector is used for dataset which source is a GeoJSON file (.geojson).
 As defined by the RFC 7946 GeoJSON specification, a GeoJSON should have the following structure:

 .. code-block:: json